alexkrolick/react-testing-examples/README.md

 - It seems like `act()` is being recommended for wrapping all state updates in React tests, but is it necessary to use it _everywhere_ if you can use `waitForElement` to turn the whole test async?
 - Developers need to manually choose how to group updates to resemble batch patterns the app will actually experience - is there some way to "fuzz" this and somehow trigger more batching in JSDOM automatically?
+- Doesn't batching promise updates gloss over some possible states that may be perceptible to the user?
+For example, an async call in cDM might be mocked by a Promise that resolves in 1 tick in test world, but 0.5s in real life.
+Squashing those updates seems wrong if there is no way to inspect the intermediate state.
 - Some cases, like Promises that cause state updates, aren't currently wrappable with synchronous act() and still cause a warning - do these cases actually cause bugs if you are using something like waitForElement?
 - Is there anything that can be done to make this less obtrusive, either on the the react-testing-library side or through lint rules, async act(), etc.?
 Prior to this API, there were no React-specific details required in `react-testing-library` other than `render`.